HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

 	In Swift, tuples are a lightweight way to group multiple values into a single compound value.
 A tuple can contain two or more values of any type, including other tuples.
-Tuples are useful when we want to pass around a single value that consists of multiple values, and we don't want to create a separate custom data structure.
+They are useful when we want to pass around a single value that consists of multiple values, and creating a separate custom data structure would be overkill.
+In a sense, they are like anonymous structs.

 	One of the primary benefits of tuples is that they allow us to group together a small number of related values in a concise and expressive way.
 For example, we could use a tuple to represent a point in two-dimensional space with an x-coordinate and y-coordinate.
 Instead of defining a custom class or struct to hold these two values, we can use a tuple with two elements, like this: